E7-87-83/i2024may/README.md

 ---
 # Performance

-As stated, there is an optional parameter number of threads can be set.
-The default is 6.
-Inside the program we can also set the number of rows for each INSERT statement; the default is 100,000.
+As stated, there is an optional command-line parameter, number of threads, can be set.
+The default is 6 (this number optimized against my laptop computer).
+Inside the program we can also set the number of rows ($data_size) for each INSERT statement; the default is 100,000.
 These numbers being too large may cause program error, like aborting due to "double free or corruption", or some database insertion exeution fails due to "DBD::mysql::st execute failed: Lost connection to MySQL server during query".

 Some trial data: